AlexMaraio/WeakLensingQML/data/masks/README.md

 ```

 where we have set the parameter `theta = 3.25` here.
 This gives us an f<sub>sky</sub> value of
-approximately 34.95%.
+approximately 34.95%, which corresponds to a total value of unmasked pixels of `N_pix_mask = 274 890`.
 The plot of this mask is as follows

 ![Plot of main galactic and ecliptic mask only](plots/SkyMask_N256_nostars.png)